charmed-kubernetes/kubernetes-docs/pages/k8s/cdk-addons.md

 since 1.14.
 It will be installed and configured as part of the install process of Charmed Kubernetes.

-If you use the operator charm to deploy CorDNS to your cluster instead, there is additional flexibility for configuring:
+If you use the operator charm to deploy CoreDNS to your cluster instead, there is additional flexibility for configuring:
 -  the cluster domain
 -  forwarding rules for unhandled addresses